 The franchise industry has grown tremendously since the 1980’s because its value proposition is unparalleled.
-That is to say, if parties handle all things properly.
+That value proposition is of course, dependent upon all parties handle all things properly.
 And, of course, ‘all things’ means franchisor, franchisee, supplier, and consumer.
 Unfortunately, failure among franchisors and franchisees alike has been a demon accompanying industry growth.
 Two key factors, lack of planning and psychology of the industry, contribute greatly to that failure.

 Franchisors fail at a much higher rate than is realized outside of the industry.
 And it’s their pre-franchise planning that is often the cause.
 The Bibby Group insists on a true feasibility study before the decision to franchise a business is made.
 It’s the only fair and logical way for a prospective franchisor to learn about franchising.
 But it’s also about how the proposed business and the business owner might fit within the industry.
 Unfortunately, feasibility is often just a hurried phone call with a consultant that praises franchising as a printing press for dollars.
 This happens because both the consultant and the prospect want to get things going.
 What’s require is analysis of the entire business and its people.

 It’s a simple fact of life that most franchise development consultants still operate in the mode of selling their services.
 Obviously, real feasibility discussions point out the expenses, commitments and potential pitfalls of franchising.
 That would hinder the sale of consultant services.

 Post feasibility, careful planning should touch on strategy, organization, legal work and the most important of all, learning to be a franchisor.
 With all the preparation in the world, if a franchisor does not understand how to fulfill their role, they will most likely fail.
 Along the way, franchisors create their own brand of misery while giving birth to unhappy franchisees.